Dominican Professional Baseball League

-The Dominican Republic Professional Baseball League (Liga de Béisbol Profesional de la República Dominicana, abbreviation LIDOM) is a professional baseball winter league consisting of six teams spread across the Dominican Republic; it is the highest level of professional baseball played in the Dominican Republic.
-The league's players include many prospects that go on to play Major League Baseball in the United States while also signing many current MLB veterans.
+The Dominican Republic Professional Baseball League (Liga de Béisbol Profesional de la República Dominicana, abbreviation; LIDOM) is a professional baseball winter league consisting of six teams spread across the Dominican Republic; it is the highest level of professional baseball played in the Dominican Republic.
+The league's players include many prospects that go on to play Major League Baseball in the United States and Canada while also signing many current MLB veterans.
 The champion of LIDOM advances to play in the yearly Caribbean Series.

 Each team plays a fifty-game round-robin schedule that begins in mid October and runs to the end of December.
-The top four teams engage in another round-robin schedule with 18 games per team from the end of December to the end of January; the top two teams in those standings then play a best-of-nine series for the national title.
-The league's champion advances to the Caribbean Series to play against the representatives from Mexico, Venezuela, Colombia, Panama and Puerto Rico.
+The top four teams engage in another round-robin schedule with 18 games per team from the end of December to the end of January; the top two teams in those standings then play a best-of-seven series for the national title.
+The league's champion advances to the Caribbean Series to play against the representatives from Mexico, Puerto Rico and Venezuela.